CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

-In certain situations, using an API for sending and receiving data (as a microservice) may be more efficient.
-To accommodate this, we have created a lightweight API that enables sending `POST` requests and receiving `JSON` responses.
+In some cases, using an API for sending and receiving data as a microservice may be more efficient.
+To address this, we have developed a lightweight REST API that allows for sending `POST` requests and receiving `JSON` responses

 ## Usage